Donaldttt/fuzzyy/README.md

 \     'delete_prefix': [],                    " delete to the start of the line
 \     'exit': ["\<Esc>", "\<c-c>", "\<c-[>"], " exit fuzzyy
 \ }

-" FuzzyMru default shows MRU files that are in the current project " default to 0 let g:fuzzyy_mru_project_only = 0

 " FuzzyBuffers will exclude the buffers in this list.
 Buffers not included in " Vim's buffer list are excluded by default, so this is only necessary for